-Below we share with you how to set up a wireless router with an example of the most common TP Link wireless router.
+Below we share with you some details steps of setting up a most common TP-Link wireless router.

 Step 1: 192.168.0.1 Wireless Router parameter settings

-After successful logged into the interface, the Setup Wizard will automatically pop up by default.
+- After successful logged into the interface, the Router Setup Wizard will automatically pop up by default.
 Select Setup Wizard, then a window of instructions will pop up, you can set the basic parameters of the router through the wizard, or you can just click ‘Next’.
 Then you can set up your router step by step using the Setup Wizard.
 Select internet way, usually ADSL users will choose the first PPPoE, if you are using a different network service providers, select the following two according to the actual situation, if you do not know how to choose, choose the automatic option to facilitate the novice to operate, after finished selecting, click Next.
 Enter your account and password you get from your network service provider, after your finish this, click Next.